mdn/browsercompat/docs/draft/issues.rst

   use case is supported by the API.
 * overholt wants `availability in Web Workers`_.
 Is an API enough to support that need?
-* I'm not sure if the translatable strings are correct:
-    - browsers.name - Firefox explicitly says `don't localize our brand`_.
-I
-      can't find examples of any localized browser names in the wild.
-      Jeremie's opinion is that this is a branding decision that may change in the future, so should be left localizable.
-    - features.name - "Basic usage" and "none, inline and block" should be localized.
-But, are those good feature names?
-Could you write a bit of JavaScript to test 'Basic usage'?
-Should there be three features ("display: none", "display: inline", "display: block") instead?
-The need for translated feature names might be a doc smell.
-The canonical flag might turn into a list of tables to fix.
-    - feature-sets.name - Not sure if "CSS", "display", etc. should be localized, similar logic to feature names.
-The canonical flag will help.
 * I think Niels Leenheer has good points about browsers being different across operating systems and OS versions - I'm considering adding this to the model:
   `Mapping browsers to 2.2.1 Dictionary Browser Members`_.